Josh Ibbett; World Tour by Bike

 “This would not be happening right now without Mike, that’s for sure.
 I’ve known him for years, before he rode around the world and created the Transcontinental Race.
 He was doing 24 hour races and I considered him to be one of us.
 Then he started doing all these amazing things, and for me that was quite inspirational because he was not a big super hero or a celebrity, he was just Mike.
 Everything I’ve done since, I’ve done it thanks to him.
 He represents quite a lot for me personally but I’m probably not the only person who would say that either.”
 He adds: “He’s not only influenced people, he’s impacted the whole bike industry by increasing the market for bikepacking.
 It’s big now and Mike played a key role.
 I don’t think he even realised himself.”

-During his trip, Josh will be writing a monthly blog for Rapha, and posting on his own social media channels, mainly Instagram and Facebook.
+During his trip, Josh will be posting updates on his social media channels, mainly Instagram and Facebook.
 “I want to make it real, not trying to be a superstar or an adventurer.
 If people like it and get inspired by it, then that’s good.
 And if they don’t I’ll still have a great time!”

 This story was prepared by Alain Rumpf.
 Alain is a self-proclaimed ‘purebred roadie’, racking up cycling miles regularly on the switchbacks of the Swiss Alps where he lives, and further afield whenever he can.
 In 2015, he competed in and completed the Transcontinental Race whilst also documented his journey on Cycling Tips’ Instagram, inspiring other as he did.
 A two-wheeled adventure seeker, you can follow Alain on his blog; http://aswisswithapulse.com/.